Useful Links for Expats in Germany

 Lost in Leipzig – Site by Irish expat Dave, long-term resident of the eastern German city of Leipzig.
 Lots of great content for those looking to settle in the area, from apartment hunting through to nightlife and day trips in the local area.

-Holiday In Germany – Site by German expat Nadja, who lives in the UK and is promoting Germany through her website as a great tourist destination for active holidays (couldn’t agree more!).
-I’m trying to convince her that organising cycling tours to breweries in Franconia is a great business venture…
+Nadja's Germany – Site by German expat and Düsseldorf native Nadja, who lives in the UK and through her site is promoting Germany as a great tourist destination for active holidays, spa breaks and city tours (couldn't agree more!).
+I'm trying to convince her that organising cycling tours to breweries in Franconia is a great business venture…

 Oh God My Wife Is German – Site by an American expat based in Hannover, who moved there to be with his sweetheart.
 He shares anecdotes about daily life in Germany from an American perspective, and hilarious observations of some of the weirder aspects of Germany and the Germans!